woossi0/suite/docs/usermanual/source/cartography/ysld/reference/symbolizers/index.rst

 .. include:: include/composite.txt

-Each kind of symbolizer provides additional syntax.
 See the following pages for details:

 .. toctree::
    :maxdepth: 1